clocks

 query

-you can query the current tempo, beats, and seconds-per-beat:
+You can query the current tempo, beats, and seconds-per-beat:

 print(clock.get_tempo())